sourcemeta/learnjsonschema.com/content/2020-12/applicator/properties.markdown

 ---

-The `properties` keyword restricts properties of an object instance, when present, to match their corresponding schemas definitions.
+The `properties` keyword restricts properties of an object instance, when present, to match their corresponding subschemas definitions.
 Information about the properties from the object instance that were evaluated is reported using annotations.

 {{<common-pitfall>}}The use of this keyword **does not prevent the presence of other properties** in the object instance and **does not enforce the presence